 In the Walnut Beach neighborhood, The Firehouse Gallery in a renovated a firehouse serves as exhibit hall for local artists

-A Milford icon, Seven Seas is where the “hoy maties” come for satisfying Fish and Chips.
+A Milford icon, 7 Seas Restaurant is where the “hoy maties” come for satisfying Fish and Chips.
 This place has been around forever, and is the perfect place to duck into for a midday beer.

 EAT/HOT DOGS: Jake’s Diggity Dogs

 You can’t miss the mural on the building – sharks shooting laser beams from their eyes at….Austin Power (?) holding a “Jake’s” card.
 Wild.
-The all beef franks (Hebrew National) hit the spot.
+The all beef franks (Hebrew National) at Jake’s Diggity Dogs so hit the spot.

 EAT: Lazy Lobster at Walnut Beach